Frequently Asked Questions (FAQ)

 Joining the DGA is determined by whether and when you worked on a production covered by a DGA collective bargaining agreement.
 DGACA does not impose, and is prohibited by federal labor laws from imposing, requirements for joining the DGA, either as a condition of getting placed on a QL or after getting placed on a QL.

 Depending on which list you've been placed, your upgrade requirements may be different.
-The days already submitted to the QL are "banked" and subsequent days can be added.
-If you are unsure of the requirements, or how many days you already submitted, please contact our office.
+The days already credited for placement on a QL are "banked" and subsequent days can be added with a new application.
+If you are unsure of the requirements, or how many days you have been credited, please email us.
+We do not accept documents piecemeal.

 I have a job starting very soon, but I know DGACA needs about 6 weeks to process my application for QL placement.
 What do I do?

 If you have a legitimate job offer already in place, it is possible to request a "rush" on your application.
-Please contact our office for more information about this procedure.
+Please email the name of the project, the start date, and any other pertinent information.

 Please submit the following:

-- The application downloaded from our website, and filled out completely.
+- The appropriate application downloaded from our website, and filled out completely.
+You only need one application even if your days qualify you for more than one QL.

 - The "Document Return Form" signed and dated.

 - A box or accordion file with paperwork broken down by production.
-Binders are okay but not required.
+For television programs, please provide application entries by season.
+Binders are okay but not required (binders shipped internationally typically fall apart).
 Be sure not to punch holes in pertinent information.

 - Documentation of work within the last six months before your QL application submission.
 In other words, you need at least one recent day of work.
 This is required of all applicants.

 - If you are shipping your documents to DGACA, please include a prepaid FedEx or other shipping label if you want your documents returned.
-You may alternately include a U.S. FedEx account number and we would be happy to generate the shipping label for you once placement is complete. *We do not accept labels with written credit card information. **We cannot ship FedEx Ground.
+You may alternately include a U.S. FedEx account number and we would be happy to generate the shipping label for you once placement is complete. *We do not accept labels with written credit card information. *Use the Sherman Oaks address on our website for shipping.

 - You must make an appointment if you would like to hand-deliver your application.
 We cannot accept applications after hours, and they cannot be left with security.
 If an application arrives and no one from DGACA is available to accept it, the application will be turned away (that includes couriers).